 Self-care is an integral part of managing stress and improving your well-being.
 You don’t have to spend a lot of money on expensive spa treatments – just taking the time to relax and do something you love is enough to feel better.

-Although it may seem like a chore at first, practicing self-care is crucial to feeling better.
-So make sure to treat yourself to something you enjoy every now and then – whether it’s going to the park, reading a book, or eating your favorite meal.
+Although it may seem like a chore at first, practising self-care is crucial to feeling better.
+So make sure to treat yourself to something you enjoy every now and then – whether it’s going to the park, reading a book, or eating your favourite meal.
 Make sure to take the time for yourself every day to live a happier and healthier life.